 Large Bakery Size Pistachio Cookies

 Don’t skimp on this ingredient….YOU MUST USE REAL BUTTER.
 WHY?
 There are several reasons for choosing butter over margarine.

 - FLAVOR: Butter provides a rich flavor.
-BAKERS TIP: Always use unsalted butter when baking.
-You want to be in control of how much salt is in your recipe.
+BAKER’S TIP: Always use unsalted butter when baking.
+You want to control the amount of salt in your recipe.

-- FAT CONTENT: Margarine contains more water and less fat, which makes for thin cookies that spread out while baking.
+- FAT CONTENT: Margarine contains more water and less fat, resulting in thin cookies that spread out during baking.

 CAN THIS RECIPE MAKE SMALLER COOKIES?

-However!
-This same dough can be used to make smaller size cookies.
-They will puff up beautiful and thick.
-Please keep in mind to adjust baking time.
+However, this same dough can be used to make smaller cookies.
+They will puff up beautifully and thickly.
+Please remember to adjust the baking time.
 The serving size and nutrition information will also change.

+Large Bakery Size Pistachio Cookies